 - Demonstrate relevant technical capabilities and experience and have the capacity to perform contractual obligations

 - Demonstrate financial stability and have in place appropriate levels of insurance

 - Demonstrate compliance with appropriate legislation

 - Agree to supply goods and services in accordance with UnitingCare Queensland’s Terms and Conditions.
 Where a contract has not been established, our purchase order terms and conditions shall apply.

-To become a potential supplier to UnitingCare Queensland, please register with the two systems below.
+To become a supplier to UnitingCare Queensland and other brands in the UnitingCare family, you may need to register with the systems below.

 Procurement and Contract Management Portal — register so we can manage your contract

 If you are selected to participate in a procurement process and are successful, you will manage your contract through our portal.

 Suppliers who are invited to participate in a procurement process or suppliers with existing contracts with UnitingCare Queensland will be required to register on our Procurement and Contract Management Portal powered by JAGGAER.

 Procure to Pay (P2P) – coming soon